eliot-akira/sass-example/README.md

 # Sass Example

+This example shows a minimal setup for using Sass.
+It provides commands to compile Sass to CSS with source maps, minify the result, and watch files for changes to automatically compile during development.

 ## Build

 Requirement: [Node.js](https://nodejs.org/) and its included package manager, *npm*

+The following commands are run from the root of the project folder.

-*Install dependencies*
+*Install package dependencies*

 ```sh
 npm install
 ```

-*Compile Sass to CSS, and minify the result*
+*Compile and minify the result*

 ```sh
 npm run build